joshuazcchen/diglott/README.md

 **Roy:** As a reader and student, I want to be able to upload a .txt, .pdf, or .epub file so I can learn using material that actually interests me.
 I don’t always connect with pre-selected content, so being able to use my own files makes the experience feel more personal and motivating.
 Plus, if I already know the story, I can focus more on the new vocabulary without getting lost in the plot.

-**Nehan:** As someone who often loses motivation with flashcard apps, Nehan wants to be able to read a mystery novel in English that gradually weaves in Spanish words.
-He would like to control the speed of replacement so that basic nouns are swapped in earlier pages, and more complex words appear later.
-This gradual immersion would help him build vocabulary naturally while staying engaged with the story.
+**Nehan:** As someone who learns best through listening, Nehan wants to hear the translated words read aloud while reading the story.
+Being able to hear proper pronunciation helps reinforce vocabulary and makes it easier to remember new words.
+This would make the experience feel more immersive and engaging, especially when learning unfamiliar languages through context.
+Having this feature built right into the reading flow keeps learning smooth and enjoyable.

 ## Download